ionous/mars/README.md

 things to look at: the compiler (pending class), the model ( and xmodel ), the runtime.

 ## the model:
-the instance is currently holding name -> `Value`, where `Value` is `interface{}`. sashimi likely use the property type to interpret that in a switch ( ex. in panic value. )
+the instance is currently holding  a map `Name -> Value`, where `Value` is `interface{}`. sashimi likely use the property type to interpret that in a switch ( ex. in panic value. )

-so the options are:
+so the options for variant are:

-* variant: text eval, num eval, obj eval, lists, its the list that make me think these should be evals and not executes ( ie. concat result, not ambient accumulaton ) the variant is giving me pause though, why. well in the other bits, we have type safety uberalles -- we dont have a variant "Eval" that returns just any old thing.
+* variant as an interface{}.  text eval, num eval, obj eval, lists. its the list that make me think these should be evals and not executes ( ie. concatenate result, not ambient accumulation ) the variant is giving me pause though. well in the other bits, we have type safety uberalles -- we dont have a variant "Eval" that returns just any old thing.

-options here include:

-* a structure with pointers to the various evals ( mos )
+* map-of-structures: variant as a structure containing points to the possible types (like the protocol buffer serialization method)

-* and maps of each eval type ( som )
+* structure-of-maps: each eval type has a map of value->concrete type.

-concerns:
+* ....?

+structure-of-maps seems the most promising right now; with the following concerns:

 * i worry about "forgetting" to add something
 * i worry about the difficulty of expanding things
 * i worry it will look ugly.

+for reference, here's a model entry containing the current values map:
 ```json
 "tunnels-1": {
    "id": "tunnels-1",